f1gjam/kubernetes/README.md

 You will now be asked a list of questions.
 I have included the questions below with example answers

-**Note:** The default answer is in the square brackers [].
+**Note:** The default answer is in the square brackets [].
 If you are happy with this, just press return.
 Also in regards to the sizing (CPU, Memory and number of servers), this something you will need to adjust for your LAB/Dev environment

 ```
 number of nodes (phase1.num_nodes) [4] (NEW)